lukebarhoumeh/Reconciliation/README.md

 `BusinessKeyReconciliationService` provides stricter business-key matching and financial comparison.
 Column aliases like `DomainUrl` or `SubscriptionGuid` are normalised automatically and the summary logs now show kid-friendly counts of perfect matches, missing rows and mismatches.
+Rows that appear only in the Microsoft invoice are ignored so the tool works for any MSPHub partner.

 ```csharp
 var svc = new BusinessKeyReconciliationService();